Borderline Mothers: Borderline Personality Disorder's Effects On Children

 Reading is one self-care strategy for people with BPD and their loved ones.
 However, other self-care resources are available for parents diagnosed with borderline personality disorder and their children.
 For example, mindfulness exercises may be effective for developing a sense of gratitude for the positive aspects of your family life rather than fostering a sense of shame or guilt about a BPD diagnosis.

 Other self-care strategies include breathing exercises, journaling, and staying active.
 Grounding exercises are a self-care technique that you can use when stressed or severely upset.
 Paying attention to your senses is one way to do so.
 For instance, you can list five colors in your environment.
 Afterward, pay attention to your sense of taste.
 What do you taste?
-Continue this exercise for all five senses until you feel your emotions regulating and your breath returning to normal.
+Continue this exercise for all five senses until you feel your emotions controlling and your breath returning to normal.

 What treatment options are available for mothers with BPD?